 In these special circumstances, the fees you’ll pay to have your pet evaluated and treated are higher than at your regular veterinarian.
 To avoid sticker shock, a member of the staff will usually talk to you immediately about the estimated costs, and will ask you to sign paperwork stating that you agree to pay for your pet’s care.
 They may even require a deposit before beginning treatment.

-When the only thing you can think about is the well-being of your loved pet, it can feel hard to talk about money, but emergency veterinarians don’t have the relationship with you that your regular vet does.
-And sadly, people take pets in for critical care just to abandon him or her rather than paying an expensive bill.
+When the only thing you can think about is the well-being of your loved pet, it can feel hard to talk about money.
+Keep in mind that emergency veterinarians don’t have long-term relationships with their clients like regular vets.
+And sadly, some people take pets in for critical care just to abandon them rather than paying an expensive bill.

-So be prepared to have a difficult talk about money as your pet is being whisked in for care.
+So be prepared to have a difficult talk about money as your pet is being whisked in for evaluation.

-As a result, Honey was the last patient seen as the busy staff helped other families with sick pups first.
-Like in a human trauma unit, emergency vets make sure the most seriously sick or injured pets get treated first.
+As a result, Honey was the last patient seen as the busy staff focused on the sickest pups first.
+Like in a human trauma unit, emergency vets treat those who need immediate attention first.

-It can be hard to wait a long time for a veterinarian to see your ailing pet, but keep in mind that if your pet is waiting for the doctor, it means she is stable enough to not need immediate attention.
+It can be hard to wait a long time for a veterinarian to see your pet.
+But be grateful that your pet is stable enough that she can wait for the doctor.

 In most emergency clinics, your pet will be rushed into a back room where the vet and technicians will provide critical care.
 But will the vet allow you to stay with your pet when the major crisis is over?